Find Trade Colleges

 Persuasion: Persuading others to change their minds or behavior.

-In 2016, there was an estimated number of 2,784,500 jobs in the United States for Customer Service Representative.
+There were about 2,784,500 jobs for Customer Service Representative in 2016 (in the United States).
 New jobs are being produced at a rate of 4.9% which is below the national average.
 The Bureau of Labor Statistics predicts 136,300 new jobs for Customer Service Representative by 2026.
 The BLS estimates 373,500 yearly job openings in this field.

 undefined